-An understanding of community expectations and concerns about the waste and resource recovery sector is important to underpin community support, cooperation and collaboration with policy, programs, and plans to manage waste.
+An understanding of community expectations and concerns about the waste and resource recovery sector is important to underpin community collaboration and support on policy, programs, and waste management plans.

-Sustainability Victoria worked with CSIRO on a social research project to understand community perceptions and expectations of the waste and resource recovery sector.
-The research identified several factors that are important to building community trust and acceptance of the sector, otherwise known as a ‘social licence to operate’.
+Sustainability Victoria worked with CSIRO on social research projects in 2016 and 2019 to map community perceptions and expectations of the waste and resource recovery sector.
+The research identified several factors that are important to building community trust and acceptance of the sector, otherwise known as a ‘social licence to operate’

 The project is part of the Victorian Waste Education Strategy which is a key element in delivering Victoria’s 30-year Statewide Waste and Resource Recovery Infrastructure Plan (SWRRIP).